LivePersonInc/developer-center/pages/Documents/MessagingChannels/MobileAppMessagingSDKforiOS/AdvancedFeatures/scroll-behavior-configuration.md

 `pushNotificationTapped`
 scenario when a push notification is tapped.

+{: .attn-note}
-**Note:** This requires the call `LPMessagingSDK.instance.setPushNotificationTapped()` immediately after it is determined that a push notification was tapped.
+This requires the call `LPMessagingSDK.instance.setPushNotificationTapped()` immediately after it is determined that a push notification was tapped.

 Default option: **Bottom**